GeminiDRSoftware/astrodata/docs/manuals/usermanual/data.rst

     0.7065

 .. todo::
-    make an exmaple for the below warning
+    make an example for the below warning

 .. warning::
     Variance must be implemented, either by setting it (above) or by including